Jiahuili858/Seattle-Airbnb-Analysis/README.md

  ## File Description
 The [Data](https://github.com/Jiahuili858/Seattle-Airbnb-Analysis/tree/master/Data) folder contains the dataset.
 It includes three csv files:
 - Listings.csv: including full descriptions and average review score
 - Reviews.csv: including unique id for each reviewer and detailed comments
 - Calendar.csv: including listing id and the price and availability for that day

 ## Summary of Results
-- July and August are the busiest months in 2016.
-- The most two common types of property in Seattle are House and Apartment, which account for 45.4% and 44.7%, respectively.
-- The listings are av
+- The summer period, from June to August, shows a significant increase in average pricing.
+Prices in July on average increase   10.25% than the overall average price and the prices in August increases 9.21%.
+Prices on Friday and Saturday are more         expensivve.
+- The property types House and Apartment dominate the market in Seattle, which account for 45.4% and 44.7%.
+The listings price differs a lot by neighborhood.
+We need to spend $405 for a house in an expensive neighborhood and we can also just pay $76 to live a different area.
 - On average, a property is available in the market for 245 days in a year (around 67% of the time).
 From observation, we can see an upward trend of percentage of listings available over time.
+It is highly possible the increased average price in summer is due to the relatively limited available listings.
 -

 ## Acknowledgement
 Data are provided by Kaggle: [Boston Airbnb Open Data](https://www.kaggle.com/airbnb/seattle)